Edgardo Donato

-Edgardo Donato (/es/; April 14, 1897 – February 15, 1963) was a tango composer and orchestra leader.
+Edgardo Donato (/es/; April 14, 1897 – February 15, 1963) was an Argentine tango composer and conductor.
+He composed the song "A Media Luz".

+Life

 Born in Buenos Aires, Argentina, he was raised in Montevideo, Uruguay, where he was musically trained.
 Donato composed the 1924 tango "A media luz".
 It became a standard, which later had English lyrics and a verse melody written by Bob Musel.
 The latter adaptation was titled "Tell Me Marianne", and spent a week at number 1 on the British sheet music charts in June 1947.

 Donato died aged 65 in 1963.